 Fact: The least common multiple of two relatively prime integers is their product.
 The greatest common divisor (greatest common factor) of two relatively prime integers is 1.

 In general the GMAT sticks with rational numbers (Fractions, Decimals, Percents, and Integers – the kind of numbers we’ve been seeing since grade school).
 Occasionally, the problem writers go rogue and introduce an irrational number, so it’s good to know a few useful approximations:

 - (2) A number is divisible by 2 if it ends in 0, 2, 4, 6, or 8.
 That is, it ends in a number divisible by 2

 - (4) A number is divisible by 4 if the last two digits form a number that is divisible by 4.
 A number is divisible by 4 if it is divisible by 2 twice

 - (8) A number is divisible by 8 if the last three digits form a number that is divisible by 8.
 A number is divisible by 8 if it is divisible by 2 three times.

 - (3) A number is divisible by 3 if the sum of its digits is divisible by 3.
 For example 729 is divisible by 3 because 7 + 2 + 9 = 18 which is divisible by 3.
 I you have any doubt you can repeat the process – 1 + 8 = 9 which is divisible by 3

 - …and more

 Improving your mental math will improve your GMAT Quant score.
+Discover Business has some helpful, quick mental math tips for saving time on the GMAT as well.
 If you’ve having trouble on GMAT quant, contact us for more ideas on how to prep.